-4.2.2.7 Momentary Contact
+4.2.5.7 Momentary Contact

-When the pushbutton is released the corresponding output relay will open or deactivate.
-This type of relay action usually applies to external applications such as the horn and buzzer.
-See Section 4.2.3.2 on page 31 on how to set to this function.
+When a pushbutton is released the corresponding output relay will open or deactivate.
+This type of relay action usually applies to external applications such as a horn.

-4.2.2.8 Toggled Contact
+4.2.5.8 Toggled Contact

-When the pushbutton is released the corresponding output relay will maintain contact or closure until the user presses the same pushbutton again.
-This type of relay action usually applies to external applications such as lights.
-See Section 4.2.3.2 on page 31 on how to set to this function.
+When a pushbutton is released the corresponding output relay will maintain contact closure until next time the user presses the same pushbutton again which will open the relay's contact.
+This type of relay action usually applies to external applications such as a warning light.

-4.2.2.9 Pitch & Catch Function
+4.2.5.9 Pitch & Catch Function